 This cannot be sent or received electronically or by fax, therefore, it must be completed before leaving Australia.

-If a student is already overseas, a Power of Attorney can sign the Debt Confirmation Form on behalf of the student, but an original or certified copy of the General Non-Enduring Power of Attorney form and a copy of the attorney's driver license (for signature verification) must be submitted with the signed Debt Confirmation form.
+A Power of Attorney can sign the Debt Confirmation Form on behalf of the student, but an original or certified copy of the General Non-Enduring Power of Attorney form and a copy of the attorney's driver license (for signature verification) is required to be submitted with the completed Debt Confirmation form.

-The Power of Attorney person is required to be aware of the student's Monash student ID, course details and Tax File Number information to complete the debt confirmation form on behalf of the student.
+The Power of Attorney person is required to be aware of the student's Monash student ID, course details (course, campus location) and Tax File Number information to complete the debt confirmation form on behalf of the student.

 Monash Abroad may withdraw a loan offer before the loan has been paid into a student's bank account if: